Peer Review Guide

 2. Revised submissions

 The authors should respond to the referee reports within six months.
 The authors have to submit a revised manuscript together with a detailed response to the referees' comments.
-No response within 6 months will be regarded as the withdrawal of the manuscript.
-Referee remain anonymous.
+No response within 6 months will be regarded as withdrawal of the manuscript.
+Referees remain anonymous.
 The correspondence between the corresponding author and the referees should occur through the scientific editor only, via referee reports, updated manuscripts, and cover letters.
 If necessary, the scientific editor will send the revised manuscript to the referees for a further review.
 The review report of the revised manuscript is recommended to be submitted within two weeks after the receipt of the manuscript.
 The whole review process for the revised manuscript usually takes about three weeks.

 3. Complaint and request of a second review

 Complaints about a referee should be confidentially delivered to the scientific editor only, and should not be expressed in the reply letter to the referee.
 The authors may request a change of referees to the scientific editor with valid and detailed scientific explanations.
 An preliminary decision is made by the scientific editor based on the referees' reports, and reported to the Editor-in-Chief, who makes the final decision.